Javids Almond

 Mulch offers such a great advantage that it would be a mistake not to use it with your orchard and berry plants.
 In addition to enhancing the structure of the soil and providing fertility as it rots, it suppresses weeds and grasses that steal soil nutrients, prevents erosion from wind and rain, keeps soil cooler, helps delay spring bloom in cold climates, and helps retain soil moisture.
 It also encourages earthworms along with other soil organisms and protects against rapid freezing and thawing of the ground.

 Avoid mounding it up against the trunk, as it attracts rodents and the trunk area beneath the mulch remains too moist, rotting the trunk’s bark.
-For that reason some people keep the mulch back from the tree 6”-10” and use pea gravel in the space to keep weeds down.

 Preparing for Winter: